-Over the years, she has spearheaded and developed numerous education and public awareness programs on this unknown chapter of history within Canada and beyond.
-Among them are annual ‘Peace and Reconciliation Study Tour’ for Canadian educators to China, S. Korea and Hong Kong, the campaign led to the unanimous passing of Canadian Parliamentary motion on Japanese Military Sexual Slavery in November 2007, the production of docudrama “Iris Chang – the Rape of Nanking”, and the 2010 Education Conference “Forgotten Voices; Living History”.
+Over the years, she has spearheaded and developed numerous international education and public awareness programs with ALPHA, including the annual Peace and Reconciliation Study Tour for Canadian educators to China, South Korea and Hong Kong, a campaign which led to the unanimous passing of Canadian Parliamentary motion on Japanese Military Sexual Slavery in November 2007, the production of the docudrama “Iris Chang – the Rape of Nanking”, and the 2010 Education Conference “Forgotten Voices; Living History”.

 Sarah has been working in the NGO sector for over 3 years.
-Previously she developed an employment program for street youth in The Philippines, contributed to a peace project on a refugee camp in Ghana, managed a Farmers Market in Montreal, and was a vintage clothing store entrepreneur in Toronto.
+She developed an employment program for street youth in The Philippines, contributed to a peace project on a refugee camp in Ghana, managed a Farmers Market in Montreal, and was a vintage clothing store entrepreneur in Toronto.
 Sarah is committed to global ethics and the potential for a humanity perspective in this landscape.
 She holds a Joint Honours Bachelor’s Degree in Philosophy and International Development Studies from McGill University and has published several papers.

 EUGENE KITAEK HONG works at Toronto ALPHA as the media archivist.
 He reviews, plans and organizes archival footage for educational, promotional, and research purposes.
 He also promotes Toronto ALPHA on SNS to reach out young generations.

-Eugene completed his associate degree in Creative Advertising at Seoul Institute of the Arts and BA in Film studies at York university.
-Eugene has been working in the film and broadcasting industry since 2002, he has been involved with the production of many televised commercials and music videos.
+Eugene completed his associate degree in Creative Advertising at Seoul Institute of the Arts and BA in Film studies at York University.
+Eugene has been working in the film and broadcasting industry since 2002, and has been involved with the production of many televised commercials and music videos.
 Eugene Kitaek Hong founded Toronto Korean Film Festival in 2012, and he has been actively involved in the film industry in Toronto.